 - Wearing a pronoun badge as often as you can on campus.
 (You can collect a badge from the seating area opposite Senate House Reception.)

 - Introducing yourself with your pronouns, for example at the start of meetings, or when meeting someone new.

 - Including your pronouns in your email signature and profiles.
 (You can find out how to update your email signature here and how to update your Microsoft profile here.)

-- Asking people for their preferred pronouns, rather than assuming them.
+- Asking people for their chosen pronouns, rather than assuming them.